A Latina lawmaker spoke about racism on Zoom. Over giggles, people discussed her accent.

 Navarro said their exchange startled and angered her, particularly given the diversity of the council staff and the county in general.
 A third of Montgomery’s 1 million residents are foreign-born and more than 40 percent speak a language other than English at home, according to census data.

-“This sort of commentary is completely inappropriate and uncalled for,” she wrote in a letter to other members on the all-Democratic council late Tuesday night.
+“This sort of commentary is completely inappropriate and uncalled for,” she wrote in a letter to other members on the all-Democratic council late Tuesday.
 “It’s a loud commentary on the toxicity and culture of disrespect directed at leaders and community members of color.”

-Born in Caracas, Venezuela, Navarro learned English when her family moved to the United States for two years.
-She returned to America to attend college at age 17, and moved to Montgomery County in 1990.
+Born in Caracas, Navarro learned English when her family moved to the United States for two years.
+She returned to attend college at age 17 and moved to Montgomery County in 1990.

 Navarro was elected in 2009 and is both the first Latina and the first immigrant to sit on the council.
-She has been an advocate for the county’s growing Latino population and spearheaded a sweeping racial equity legislation that passed in 2019.
+She has been an advocate for the county’s growing Latino population and spearheaded sweeping racial equity legislation that passed in 2019.

 While this is not the first time that aspects of her racial or cultural identify have been targeted, she said in an interview that the incident felt particularly painful because it involved people she worked with.
-She and her four staff members, two of whom are immigrants and one of whom is Latina, knew the female council employee involved the conversation.
+She and her four staff members, two of whom are immigrants and one of whom is Latina, knew the female council employee involved in the conversation.

 “That’s been the toughest part for me,” she said Wednesday.
 “My staff have seen how this kind of racism plays out in the macro level, but when it’s someone you know, it hits closer.”

-County council spokeswoman Sonya Healy said the incident has been referred to the county’s Office of Human Resources, which is conducting an investigation.
+County Council spokeswoman Sonya Healy said the incident has been referred to the county’s Office of Human Resources, which is conducting an investigation.
 Because of the probe, the council is not releasing the name of the staffer, Healy said.

 Montgomery County Media chief executive Nannette Hobson said in a letter to Navarro that the behavior of the part-time company employee involved in the conversation was “completely unacceptable.”